zhichenghao/Ontology/index.md

 The unary predicates can be man(Adam) are typically modelled as Concepts:
 Man
 Adam ∈ Man; Adam ∈ Male; Adam ∈ Human.
 But the analysisi will often reduce relationship to be binary hasMonther(Adam, Ann).
 The Exception can be between(door, table, window).
 The functions are + - / & times;.
+The syntax of ontology: the atomic formula in first order logic will be written _predicate(argument1, argument 2)_. x ∈ C will denote set membership.
+Let p and q be predicates, well-formed formulas include
+- &forall;x p(x)
+- &forall;x p(x)&rArr;q(x)<br>
+The quantifier&forall; may be dropped for legibility and x,y,z denote variables.

 ![avatar](denotation.png)
 ```markdown